lifox1/staticwebappstarter-1/README.md

                  iv.
 Select Personal access tokens
                  v.
 Select Generate personal access token
                  vi.
+Under Select scopes, select the checkbox for workflow vii.
+Add your own description
+                 viii.
+Select Generate token
+                 ix.
+Copy your newly generated token *Note be sure to save this token for completing pipeline setup, else this token will need to be regenerated
+                 v.
+Paste your newly generated token in the repositoryToken filed vi.
 Under Select scopes, select the checkbox for workflow

- ---fork 'static' - which is the front end repo - to your own repo
- ------copy url <>
- ---go to settings / developer settings / go to personal access token, select "workflow" level, create token name.
-Copy and save this token somewhere for future use (if lost a new token will need to be geenreated
-### click save and run. insert any commit message
+### 5. Select save and run. insert any commit message
  You should see the pipeline stages workflow updating

-6. Create Service Connection